learning-zone/css-basics/README.md

 Responsive doesn’t offer as much control as adaptive, but takes much less work to both build and maintain.
 Responsive layouts are also fluid and whilst adaptive can and do use percentages to give a more fluid feel when scaling, these can again cause a jump when a window is resized.

-**2) Adaptive design** uses static layouts based on breakpoints which don’t respond once they’re initially loaded.
+**2) Adaptive design** uses static layouts based on breakpoints which don\'t respond once they\’re initially loaded.
 Adaptive works to detect the screen size and load the appropriate layout for it.
 Generally adaptive site uses six common screen widths:

 * 320 px